 American churches were paying close attention to our case.

-Holding church funds under the name of the pastor was common practice for them, and this became the basis for the accusation against my husband.
-If my husband were sent to jail, they could be next.
-When my husband was pronounced guilty, they rose up.
+Holding church funds under the name of the pastor was common practice for them, and this became the basis of the accusation against my husband.
+The government was prosecuting someone for what was a general church practice, and if they could send my husband to jail for that, they could send anyone to jail.
+When Father Moon was pronounced guilty, they rose up.
 With one voice, the National Council of Churches, United Presbyterian Church in the USA, the American Baptist Churches in the USA, the African Methodist Episcopal Church, the Unitarian Universalist Association, the Southern Christian Leadership Conference, the National Conference of Black Mayors, The Church of Jesus Christ of Latter Day Saints, The Catholic League for Religious and Civil Rights, the National Association of Evangelicals, and many others called the decision "an obvious oppression of religion."
 With them in our ranks, we founded the Coalition for Religious Freedom and Minority Alliance International, which organized rallies throughout the country to protest the verdict.
 Conscientious people of all denominations and political views recognized oppression when they saw it, and demonstrated on behalf of liberty.

 On the foundation of this bipartisan support, we submitted an appeal to the United States Supreme Court.
 To our great disappointment, in May 1984, the Supreme Court washed its hands of it, thereby affirming the sentence.
-My husband's response "It is the will of God."
+My husband's response?
+"It is the will of God."
 He was not concerned about going to prison.
-He had already turned his fate into the next step of God's plan to awaken America from spiritual death.
+He had already turned the court's decision into the next step of God's plan to awaken America from spiritual death.
 He was incarcerated on July 20, 1984, at the Federal Correctional Institution in Danbury, Connecticut.

 This whole affair was not about taxes.
-It was about the world's most powerful nation having a panic attack over the growth and influence of our movement.
+It was about the world's most powerful nation failing to investigate and understand the nature of our movement and the authentic reasons for our growth and influence.
 It was a misuse of governmental and media power induced by fear and ignorance.
 But God always works in mysterious ways.
 The Christian community united with us as it never had before.
-Major clerics were outraged that what could be characterized as an administrative mistake could be punished by 18 months in prison.
+Major clerics were outraged that what could be characterized as an administrative mistake, if that, could be punished by 18 months in prison.
 Thousands of clergy throughout the United States protested.
-Hundreds spent a week in Washington, DC, in the Common Suffering Fellowship.
-They studied the Principle and America's tradition of religious Freedom, visited their congressional representatives, demonstrated outside the White House and proclaimed that when the government threw Father Moon in prison, it had thrown them in there as well.
+Hundreds spent a week in Washington, D.C., in the Common Suffering Fellowship.
+They studied the Principle and America's tradition of religious freedom, visited their congressional representatives, demonstrated outside the White House and proclaimed that when the government threw Father Moon in prison, it had thrown them in there as well.

 Besides supporting this domestic ecumenical activism, Unification Church members around the world prayed unceasingly.
-Having an experience of the earliest years in Korea, they could not digest the reality that the Lord would be in prison.
+Having no experience of the earliest years in Korea, they could not digest the reality that the Lord would be in prison.
 My husband and I comforted them.
-"From now, a new world will begin."
-Father Moon counseled our members, our family and me.
+"From now, a new world will begin," Father Moon counseled our members, our family and me.
 "Now, not only America, but all humanity will be with us, and the drumbeat of hope will sound throughout the world."